shoumodip/bs/docs/stdlib.md

 Returns `nil` if the error occured in native code.

 #### Error.col() @method
-Return the col in which the error occured.
+Return the column in which the error occured.

 Returns `nil` if the error occured in native code.